 I would also like to mention that the L-series including the LL6 are known for their ergonomics.
 To be more precise, even though if you’re not a fan of dreadnought, still, this guitar is very easy to hold and of course, this means that you won’t feel fatigued after playing for a longer period of time, whereas, on the other side, your sessions will be very smooth!

 When it comes to the sound itself, the LL6 produces excellent midrange, the low end is well-controlled and this is something that I absolutely favor due to the fact that the chord tones will simply shine!
-Also, the high end is where you will understand a lot regarding the projection of this guitar.
+Also, the high end is where you will understand a lot regarding the projection of this acoustic guitar.
 To be more precise, tones can are bright, and loud, and honestly, you can experiment with playing different styles without any problem!

 Last but not least, Yamaha has included a so-called ” SRT Zero Impact Pickup system”, and what’s this?
 Well, this guitar integrates a passive type pickup system whose purpose is to minimize the pickup’s imp[act on the tone, so that the guitar’s performance will be natural, exactly as you’d expect!

-In conclusion, if you’ve been searching for an acoustic-electric guitar that justifies its price tag and offers an even greater value for its cost, then you’ve found the guitar of your dreams – this is the Yamaha L-Series LL6!
+In conclusion, if you’ve been searching for an acoustic-electric guitar that justifies its price tag and offers an even greater value for its cost, then you’ve found the acoustic guitar of your dreams – this is the Yamaha L-Series LL6!

 3. Taylor 214ce

-The Taylor 214ce has been on the market for a quite long time, however, it didn’t take long before professional guitarist recognized its potential, and a sudden hype occurred regarding this guitar.
+The Taylor 214ce has been on the market for a quite long time, however, it didn’t take long before professional guitarist recognized its potential, and a sudden hype occurred regarding this acoustic guitar.
 Hence, keep in mind that the price tag isn’t as affordable as the previous models, because sometimes the price tag has to be higher in order to get better intonation and overall performance.

 In terms of the design, this guitar is made of multiple kinds of wood, including a Venetial top wood, layered rosewood, solid Sitka spruce back and sides, as well as a true, African ebony neck wood.
 Sounds, interesting?
 Wait until you read more!